matthaeusdale/discordCurrencyBot/README.md

 ## Features
 - Dozens of interactive commands to help users simulate their portfolios.
-- 24/7 availability through the use of the discord.py library and MySQL for local storage and retrieval of data.
+- 24/7 availability through the use of the discord.py library
-- Supports over 30 concurrent users.
+- MySQL for local storage and retrieval of data.

 ## Getting Started